 It’s a sleeping bag that works.
 It does exactly what it says on the box.
 You get in the bag and you sleep in it.

 This a budget sleeping bag for those that don’t want to heed my advice of investing in a good one.
 It’s a heavier bag and it’s synthetic.
-The REI Trailbreak’s lower limit comfort rating is -9° Celsius (20° Fahrenheit) but I would be very, very sceptical about that.
+The REI Trailbreak’s lower limit comfort rating is -9° Celsius (20° Fahrenheit) but I would be very, very skeptical about that.

 It’s not my first choice of a sleeping bag for backpacking (or 2nd through 5th for that matter) but it is an option for anyone shopping around for some real cheap budget backpacking gear.
 Here’s the men’s model, here’s the women’s, and here’s me signing out from having to say that again.